Julia Bianchi: Club career

+She signed with Chicago Red Stars on 25 January 2023.
+After spending two seasons in Chicago, she signed for SC Internacional in January 2025.

-International
+International career

 Bianchi was called to represent the Brazil U17 at the 2012 FIFA U-17 Women's World Cup, where she featured, as a right-back, in all the four matches Brazil played in the tournament.
 At the time, she was only 14 years old.
 Bianchi also represented Brazil U20 in two FIFA U-20 Women's World Cups, in 2014 and in 2016.
 On both occasions, she featured in all the matches her team played in these tournaments, playing as a defensive midfielder, as a right-back, and as a centre-back.

 On 9 November, after having a great season in 2020 where Bianchi was chosen one of the best midfielders in the Campeonato Brasileiro, Bianchi was called to represent Brazil in two friendly matches against Argentina.
 Later, Argentina quit the matches with Ecuador taking its place.
 On 1 December, she debuted for Brazil coming in the half-time of the 8–0 win over Ecuador.
 On 28 January 2021, Bianchi was called by Pia Sundhage to represent Brazil at the 2021 SheBelieves Cup.
 She featured in all three matches played by her team in the tournament.
 Later in the same year, Bianchi was called and played in other two friendly matches for Brazil.
 On 11 June against Russia and on 14 June against Canada.

 On 18 June 2021, Bianchi was included, by Sundhage, in the squad who represented Brazil at 2020 Summer Olympics.